JasonBock/Rocks/docs/notes/Refactoring Ideas.md

     Console.WriteLine(span.ToString());
 }
 ```
 Not sure if this is really that much more efficient than just `Split()`, especially since we need to get the string content anyway.
 Perf testing will be good here.
+Maybe compare current implementation with this along with just doing `WriteLine()` for each line.
+Need to compare with interpolation and raw strings as well.
 * `NamingContext`
     * `this[]->get` - at least comment this.
 * `TypeArgumentsNamingContext` - maybe I should make one for each `ITypeReferenceModel` and `MethodModel` on construction?
 That way, I don't have to keep making them throughout the code.
 These should not vary once iterated for a type or method.